 When the direction of $\mathbf{g}$ deviates from being parallel or antiparallel to $\mathbf{F}$, qualitatively new dynamics emerge.
-As shown in Figs.~\ref{Fig2}(d–f), the trajectories of $\langle x(t) \rangle$ and $\langle y(t) \rangle$ reveal that the component of $\mathbf{g}$ parallel to the electric field induces only a slight shift of the wave-packet center from the origin and does not contribute to long-time transport.
-In contrast, the component perpendicular to the field drives asymmetric diffusive spreading toward the boundary.
-This process causes the wave packet to drift gradually and eventually become localized at the system boundary [see Figs.~\ref{Fig2}(d–f) and the corresponding second moment $\langle \mathbf{r}^2(t) \rangle$ in Figs.~\ref{Fig2}(j–l)].
+As shown in Figs.~\ref{Fig2}(c–e), the trajectories of $\langle x(t) \rangle$ and $\langle y(t) \rangle$ reveal that the component of $\mathbf{g}$ parallel to the electric field induces only a slight shift of the wave-packet center from the origin and does not contribute to long-time transport.
+In contrast, the component perpendicular to the field drives asymmetric diffusive spreading toward the boundary due to NHSE-induced Anderson delocalization along the transverse direction.
+This process causes the wave packet to drift gradually and eventually become localized at the system boundary [see Figs.~\ref{Fig2}(c–e) and the corresponding second moment $\langle \mathbf{r}^2(t) \rangle$ in Figs.~\ref{Fig2}(h–j)].
 The transport direction of the wave packet is primarily determined by the component of $\mathbf{g}$ perpendicular to the electric field, indicating that the final localization position can be tuned by the field orientation.
-This behavior highlights the remarkable interplay among the NHSE, disorder, and the external electric field in controlling the transport of wave packets in two-dimensional non-Hermitian systems.
+This behavior highlights the remarkable interplay among the NHSE, disorder, and electric field in controlling the transport of wave packets in 2D nonreciprocal non-Hermitian systems.